 Established in November 2007, the Confucius Institute at the University of Arizona (CIUA) is a collaboration between the University of Arizona and the Headquarters of Confucius Institute, Ministry of Education, Beijing, China.
 The mission of CIUA is to provide the university and local community with learning opportunities in Chinese language and culture with a specific focus on Chinese Health and Wellness culture.

-CIUA, and the CIUA US Director, reports to the designated senior international leader at the UA - Brent White, Interim Vice Provost for Global Affairs.
-CIUA opperates as a unit of UA Global.
+CIUA and the CIUA US Director, report to the designated senior international leader at the UA - Brent White, Vice Provost for Global Affairs.
+CIUA operates as a unit of UA Global.
 CIUA employees report directly to the US Director.
 The CIUA is managed entirely by the University of Arizona, under Arizona and US laws.

 Visiting scholars at CIUA include a Chinese Director and Chinese language and culture instructors who contribute to the CIUA instruction and outreach programs.
 The Chinese Director works closely with the US Director in supervising other CIUA visiting scholars and supporting CIUA programs.
 None of the CIUA visiting scholars have any decision-making authority on UA campus.